Sparkle-27/EEMC-Protein-Mining/README.md

-# EMCC-Protein-Mining
+# EEMC-Protein-Mining
 A scalable pipeline for large-scale protein resource construction, annotation, and enzyme discovery from extremophile microbial genomes.

 ## Overview

-EMCC-Protein-Mining is an open-source bioinformatics workflow designed for large-scale analysis of extremophile microbial genomes (https://doi.org/10.1038/s41467-026-71145-0).
+EEMC-Protein-Mining is an open-source bioinformatics workflow designed for large-scale analysis of extremophile microbial genomes (https://doi.org/10.1038/s41467-026-71145-0).

 The pipeline converts genome assemblies into high-quality protein resources and enables downstream functional exploration, protein family analysis, and structure-guided enzyme discovery.